cschreib/observable_unique_ptr/README.md

 This is useful for cases where the shared-ownership of `std::shared_ptr` is not desirable, e.g., when lifetime must be carefully controlled and not be allowed to extend, yet non-owning "weak" references to the object may exist after the object has been deleted.

+Note: Because of the unique ownership model, weak pointers locking cannot extend the lifetime of the pointed object, hence `observable_unique_ptr` provides less thread-safety compared to `std::shared_ptr`.
+This is also true of `std::unique_ptr`, and is a fundamental limitation of unique ownership.
+Do not use this library if the lifetime of your objects is not well understood.

 ## Usage